 How does assessment for TTAF programmes work?

 The assessment process has not changed.
 What has changed is that external assessment fees are now covered by TTAF for assessments against eligible TTAF programmes.
-Connexis registered assessors will now send invoices direct to Connexis.
+Connexis registered assessors will send TTAF programme invoices direct to Connexis.

 APPRENTICESHIP SUPPORT PROGRAMME

-The Apprenticeship support programme is specifically to support employers to retain and bring on new apprentices.
-This Employer wage subsidy fund is available, in addition to the Free Trades Training (TTAF), through one of the following 3 programmes along with support for existing Group Training Schemes:
+The Apprenticeship support programme supports employers to retain and bring on new apprentices.
+This employer wage subsidy fund is available, in addition to the Targeted Training and Apprenticeship Fund, through one of the following 3 programmes, along with support for existing Group Training Schemes: